Edited by: Nick Ellis

 - Purchases are nonrefundable

-- Points do not count towards elite status
+- Points do not count toward elite status

 Is It Worth It?

 There are certainly times when purchasing points make sense, especially in situations where cash prices are high.
-Although Hilton Honors has recently hit its best properties with a no-notice devaluation (looking at you, Conrad Maldives, and Conrad Bora Bora), there are still instances when a promotion like this can be of value.
+Although Hilton Honors has devalued its best properties (looking at you, Conrad Maldives and Conrad Bora Bora), there are still instances when a promotion like this can be of value.

 Hilton Honors doesn’t publish an award chart, but it does feature standard award levels and premium room award levels.
 For the most part, standard room rewards cap out at 120,000 points.
 Premium room rewards, meanwhile, have no limit and can frequently cost around 1 million points per night — those are never worth it.

 However, when you can find standard award availability, there’s still great value to be had.
-Here’s a look at the Waldorf Astoria Los Cabos Pedregal, where rates for standard award rooms start around 120,000 points per night:
+Here’s a look at the Conrad Maldives Rangali Island, where rates for standard award rooms can be found for 95,000 to 120,000 points per night:

 Hilton Honors gives you the fifth night free on award stays, which means a 5-night stay here will run you 480,000 points.
-You won’t be able to purchase that many points with this sale, but it can get you well on your way — and Hilton Honors points are otherwise easy to earn.
+With the increased maximum of 320,000 points and the 100% bonus, you’ll be able to purchase that amount — and Hilton Honors points are otherwise easy to earn.

-If you were to use Hilton Honors points for this stay, you’d be redeeming them for a value of 1.6 cents per point — more than 3 times the value at which you’d purchase those points.
+If you were to use Hilton Honors points for this stay, you’d be redeeming them for a value of 0.96 cents per point — nearly double the value at which you’d purchase those points.

 Other Ways To Earn Hilton Honors Points